-“Cherokee Bob” – A gunman in the 1860s in mining camps of Idaho an Montana.
+“Cherokee Bob” – A gunman in the 1860s in mining camps of Idaho and Montana.

 Jap Clark – A New Mexico gunman who survived the last days of the Old West.
 He was imprisoned in 1908.

-Emmanuel “Mannie” Clements, Jr. (18??-1908) – Served under Sheriff Dave Allison as deputy sheriff at Pecos City, Texas.
-He later worked for Jim Miller during the Miller-Frazer feud in Pecos, Texas in 1891.
-While serving as a lawman in EI Paso, Texas he was killed on December 29, 1908.
+Emmanuel “Mannie” Clements, Jr. (18??-1908) – Served under Sheriff Dave Allison as a deputy sheriff at Pecos City, Texas.
+He later worked for Jim Miller during the Miller-Frazer feud in Pecos, Texas, in 1891.
+While serving as a lawman in EI Paso, Texas, he was killed on December 29, 1908.